sitedata/checklyhq.com/site/content/privacy/_index.md

 clicked on, or forwarded a message.
 This information is gathered from all users, and may be connected with other information about you.

-## Third Party Web Beacons and Third Party Buttons
+## 7. Third Party Web Beacons and Third Party Buttons

-We may display third-party content on the Service, including third-party advertising.
+We may display third-party content on the Service.
 Third-party content may use cookies, web beacons, or other mechanisms for obtaining data in connection with your viewing of the third party content on the Service.
 Additionally, we may implement third party buttons (such as the Facebook “share” button) that may function as web beacons even when you do not interact with the button.
 Information collected through